What it feels like for a boy… (well this boy anyway)

 I think this goes to show that society’s view on being transgender – as open and accepting as it is already – can only be made more normal, if more trans people are seen in society and very importantly – not seen as objects of ridicule.
 So I almost feel it’s my duty to be more visible and be seen.
 But I’m not ready for that just yet, although who knows, maybe I will be tomorrow.

-LGBT+ Staff group blog
+LGBT+ Staff network blog